What Is Title Insurance? Coverage In the Event of Hidden Claims

 Encroachment

 Title insurance kicks in if there is a previously unidentified encroachment issue.
-In this scenario, there may be a dispute between neighbors on who part of the land belongs to.
+In this scenario, neighbors may dispute which part of the land belongs to them.

 A long-lost heir claims they own the property